 (a) Includes cumulative appreciation (depreciation) of commodity futures contracts.
-Only the current day's variation margin receivable (payable) is reported in the December 31, 2020 and December 31, 2019 Statements of Financial Condition for non-LME Commodity Futures Contracts.
+Only the current day's variation margin receivable (payable) is reported in the December 31, 2021 and December 31, 2020 Statements of Financial Condition.

 The Effect of Derivative Instruments on the Statements of Income and Expenses is as follows: